 12. Memorial Tower Building UKZN

-The building of Howard College at the University of KwaZulu Natal was made possible by a donation from Thomas Davis in remembrance of his son Howard who was killed at the age of 21 in the battle of Somme in WW1, as well as to commemorate other students who had died in both wars.
+The Memorial Tower Building at the University of KwaZulu Natal was built after 1945 to celebrate the lives of young men and women who went to war against Fascism.
+Next to the Memorial Tower Building is the building of Howard College, it was made possible by a donation from Thomas Davis in remembrance of his son Howard who was killed at the age of 21 in the battle of Somme in WW1, as well as to commemorate other students who had died in both wars.

 The walls have recently been painted to look like the original cement.